State and Federal Exemptions in a Chapter 7 Bankruptcy

 Exempt and Nonexempt Property

 Exempt property is property that you are either permitted to keep or to be paid the exemption value if the trustee decides to sell it.
 However, the trustee will not sell the property unless it is significantly more valuable than the exemption limit.
 Nonexempt property is property that can be taken and sold by the trustee to pay unsecured creditors.
-However, the trustee will only sell nonexempt property if the probable sale price is significantly greater than the total of sales cost, liens on the property, and your exemption amount.
+However, the trustee will only sell nonexempt property if the probable sale price significantly exceeds the total of sales cost, liens on the property, and your exemption amount.

 There are state exemptions and federal exemptions, but which exemptions are available to you depend on your state of domicile, which is generally where you live when you file for bankruptcy.
 Even though the bankruptcy code is federal code, the exemptions are determined by state law.
 You may be able to use federal exemptions, but only if your state allows it.